Finnoy Travel - Travel Stories and Reviews

 Food in Finland is not cheap either.
 Luckily, there are now low-cost food brands available.
 Preparing food at home is always a more affordable way of living than frequent dining out in restaurants.

 Fast food meals cost 10 euros.
 Low-priced restaurants serve meals for 20 euros.
-In average-quality restaurants, you need to pay 20 to 40 euros for a meal, 4 euros for a Coke and 8 euros for a beer.
+In average-quality restaurants, you must pay 20 to 40 euros for a meal, 4 euros for a Coke and 8 euros for a beer.

 We are using one of our top choices as the payment card in Finland, Curve Card.